Terazije: 1900–1918

 In 1913, Davidović's city administration decided to change the name of the square into the Prestolonaslednikov trg ("Heir's apparent square"), referring to prince Alexander, future king Alexander I of Yugoslavia.
 Another decision was to build the fountain on the square which would include the monument to victory.
 The ideas came after the Balkan Wars and were triggered by the ceremonial entry of the Serbian army in Belgrade after the war ended, and the construction of the Karađorđe monument in Kalemegdan.
 Due to World War I which ensued shortly after, the decisions weren't fully implemented: the name wasn't changed, the monument was relocated to the Belgrade Fortress, while the short-lived fountain was ultimately built.
 Načić designed the triumphal arch which was placed in Terazije in order to celebrate Serbian soldiers from the Balkan Wars 1912–1913.
 She placed an inscription "Not all Serbs are liberated" on the arch, pointing to the position of the Serbs in Austria-Hungary.
 During the occupation in World War I, Austro-Hungarian authorities arrested Načić and expelled her to the internment camp at Neusiedl am See.

 The neighborhood was damaged during the World War I, especially during the heavy Austro-Hungarian bombardment in 1914–1915, prior to occupation.
 Terazije was described as desolate, empty and destroyed by the grenades.
 The ground cracked, underground canals collapsed, and the surrounding buildings were demolished.
 Serbian army had no proper ammunition to fight the Austrian gunboats, so they freely fired at the city from the Sava river.
+Resident Slavka Mihajlović wrote: "Terazije were completely dug up by the projectiles.
+Covered in mounds of cobblestone and concrete.
+Chestnut trees were laying on the ground, uprooted by the shelling.
+Not a living soul anywhere, like the town has died".
 Austro-Hungarian army temporarily entered Belgrade, from 3 to 14 December 1914.
 Already on 4 December they erected gallows on Terazije for hanging civilians.